 In fact, in most cases, there are greater efficiencies to be gained from reducing end to end latency in a value stream, and the practices needed here, like reducing work in progress, reducing batch size of changes, frequent code integration, shift-left testing, minimizing multi-tasking etc. are precisely the building blocks for adopting downstream DevOps practices successfully,

-It turns out that when we do this effectively, it improves outcomes along several key dimensions that positively impact the customer, the company and the team.
+It turns out that when they do this effectively, it improves outcomes along several key dimensions that positively impact the customer, the company and the team.